miklevin/MikeLev.in/_posts/2023-07-20-small-directional-adjustments-on-rudder-of-life.md

 Earth with us.
 We've made our first round of Machine Children in something akin to a new digital Cambrian Epoch, or "Cambrian Explosion" of life, if you will.
 There's famous chatty ones like Bing, Bard and ChatGPT.
-Then there's countless silent ones tending to all sorts of business, undistracted by silly conversion.
+Then there's countless silent ones tending to all sorts of business, undistracted by silly conversation.

 The debate rages.
 Are they beings ccohabitating the planet, or are they just tools like extensions of our bodies?
 New arms and legs to do our bidding, like